-Cats are very stoic creatures by nature and it is up to the observant cat owner to keep a watchful eye over them and be aware of small changes in their appearance, behaviour, eating habits etc., which could indicate all is not well.
-Any sign that your cat is unwell requires veterinary attention.
+Cats are very stoic creatures by nature and it is up to the observant cat owner to keep a close eye over them and be aware of small changes in their appearance, behaviour, eating habits etc., which can indicate all is not well.

-Your cat can’t tell you when something is wrong so it is important for you, the carer to be observant and watch for clues, and act accordingly.
-What may seem to be a minor change to you may be indicative of a serious medical issue with your cat, so prompt veterinary attention is always necessary to find out what is happening.
+Your cat can’t tell you when something is wrong so it is important for you, therefore we must watch for clues and act accordingly.
+What may seem to be a minor change may be warning of serious medical issue.

 Changes in behaviour: